FACTBOX-Olympics-Reaction to Canada's boycott of 2020 Games

 “To our athletes: Representing your country at this time also means protecting your health and the health of those surrounding you ...
 We will keep cheering you up, everyday.”

-“I believe in the safety of our lives but this is premature.”
+Canadian Paralympic swimmer Camille Berube said on Twitter: “Very difficult news to process tonight.
+It’s been quite the rollercoaster lately & I must admit I did not see this one coming.
+Nevertheless, I’m proud of our country for making such a bold but wise decision.”

+Canadian wrestler Jasmine Mian posted on Twitter: “If Canada was hosting the Olympics, we wouldn’t want the world to descend upon us, so we shouldn’t impose this on Japan.”

-U.S. hurdler Lolo Jones said on Twitter: “YESSSSSS CANADA!!!!!!! pulls out of OLYMPICS UNLESS IOC POSTPONE!!!
+Former U.S. Olympian Lolo Jones said on Twitter: “YESSSSSS CANADA!!!!!!! pulls out of OLYMPICS UNLESS IOC POSTPONE!!!
 OUR HEALTH IS MORE important than sport.
 Hopefully the UNITED STATES is next.”
+(Compiled by Ian Ransom, Hardik Vyas, Sudipto Ganguly and Andreas Mortensen; Editing by Lincoln Feast/Peter Rutherford)